grafana/grafana-operator/docs/docs/api.md

         <td><b><a href="#grafanaspecingressspecrulesindexhttp">http</a></b></td>
         <td>object</td>
         <td>
-          HTTPIngressRuleValue is a list of http selectors pointing to backends.
+          http is a HTTP IngressRuleValue, which contains a list of http selectors<br/>
-In the example: http://<host>/<path>?<searchpart> -> backend where where parts of the url correspond to RFC 3986, this resource will be used to match against everything after the last '/' and before the first '?' or '#'.<br/>
         </td>
         <td>false</td>
       </tr></tbody>